The new American age

 Reforms that the United States has started implementing with the American Revolution.
 That was more than 200 years ago.
 It has hardened Americans through endless cycles of legislative innovation and social strife.
 Add in the judicial probing applied to every nook and cranny that opens up in such an environment.

-Principles such as the absolute protection of life, liberty.
-The freedom to pursue one’s own destiny and happiness.
+Principles such as the absolute protection of life, and liberty.
+The freedom to pursue one’s destiny and happiness.
 The guarantee that your property will encounter respect and protection.
 And above all the supremacy of the individual before the state.

 OK, you will tell me now that those principles have suffered a lot in the US as well – and they have.
 But they have also evolved and their spirit is unblunted.
 Show me anything that comes close to the protections that the US affords its citizens in one of the “fast-growth” nations.
 They attract investment by enslaving their people and destroying their environment.
-All while exploiting every international agreement for what its worth.
+All while exploiting every international agreement for what it’s worth.
 Pretty much always so in bad faith.

 This means that in the end, they all run into a dilemma.
 Either they become much more like the reviled Western world or their growth stories come to an end.

 But look at China for the last 30 years.
 It’s easy to think that US economic and cultural dominance has come to an end.
-And that on top there is a new dogma that will drive our economies.
+And that on top, there is a new dogma that will drive our economies.
 The truth is – it all hinges on the capacity of consuming economies to gobble up all the cheap stuff.
 The stuff that’s cranked out by the new superstar economies.

 In the end, the market is the sole determinant.
 The market won’t care a bit where anything it consumes comes from.
 Be it a “rapid-growth” economy or any other place.